astropy/astropy/docs/fits/users_guide/users_verification.rst

 Verifications at Different Data Object Levels
 =============================================

-We'll examine what PyFITS's verification does at the three different levels:
+We'll examine what Astropy's verification does at the three different levels:

 Verification at HDUList